pousse-cafe/pousse-cafe.github.io/documentation.md

 system (friendly types, annotations, etc.).

 Therefore, a model is *defined* by its component and the interfaces representing entity attributes, domain events and commands.
-However, in order to be actually executable by the Pousse-Café runtime, the model must have an implementation, it must be *implemented* as well.
+However, in order to be actually executable by the Pousse-Café runtime, the model must also have an implementation, it must be *implemented*.

 ## Run your model

 A module is defined by interfaces or classes extending or implementing `poussecafe.domain.Module`.
 The package of this class or interface defines the module's base package.
-Any component represented by a class in a subpackage of the module's base package is considered as part of the module.
+Any component represented by a class in a sub-package of the module's base package, or the base package itself, is considered as part of the module.

+The following components are grouped in modules:

+- aggregate
+- factory
+- repository
+- domain event (or event)
+- service
+- entity
+- value object

+At code level, a module contains both the definition and the implementation i.e. implementation classes must be included in a sub-package of module's base package.

-The definitions and implementations of aggregates and services of a given module are grouped in a Bundle.
+Definitions and implementations of a set of modules are grouped into a Bundle.
+A Bundle links a set of modules to a given storage and messaging.
-A Bundle may include several Modules.

-One or several Bundles may be instantiated in a Pousse-Café ``Runtime``.
-Upon creation, the runtime instantiates all required services and injects them when necessary.
-It also gives access to aggregates via their repository and factory.

 The preferred way to create a Bundle is to use a ``BundleConfigurer``.

 Below example illustrates the creation of a BundleConfigurer by automatically loading all domain components and implementations available in a module:

     public class MyBundle {

-        private MyBundle() {

-        }

         public static BundleConfigurer configure() {
             return new BundleConfigurer.Builder()
                     .module(MyModule.class)
                     .build();
         }

+        private MyBundle() {

         }
+    }

 If no module has been defined (i.e. all aggregates are in the default module), `DefaultModule` may be loaded.
 However, this is not recommended because it implies the scanning of **all** classes in the classpath.

-The BundleConfigurer uses the following annotations to discover the domain components to load:
+`BundleConfigurer` uses the following annotations to discover the domain components to load:

 - ``@Aggregate``
 - ``@MessageImplementation``